sdaps/sdaps-class/sphinx/sdapsclassic.rst

 directly as using these environments will cause conflicting macro definitions.
 Instead one can simply use the aliases provided in this class.

+* The entire document should be wrapped using the :environ:`questionnaire` environment.

 The following question types exists for your use:

 * :macro:`\\singlemark`: A single range or mark question